netscaler/citrix-adc-aws-cloudformation/templates/standalone/3nic/README.md

 ## CloudFormation Template description
-> If VPC, subnets, iGateway do not already exists and ADCs are to be provisioned on fresh resources, refer [vpc-infra](../../../vpc-infra/) to create the prequisite infra

 This template provisions two Citrix ADC VPX in two different AWS Availability Zones and configures them as High-Availabile.
 This template also gives an option to allocate Pooled License to Citrix ADCs while provisioning.
 This template   Launches required number of Citrix ADCs.
 By default Customer Licensed (BYOL) ADC will be launched with 3 ENIs associated to 3 VPC subnets (Management, Client, Server).